 Chicken: Rotisserie chicken is already cooked and easy to add to recipes.
 You could also make your own rotisserie chicken to use in this recipe.

-Veggies: I added quite a few vegetables to the soup, including jalapeno peppers and green chile peppers for a little bit of a kick.
+Vegetables: I added quite a few vegetables to the soup, including jalapeno peppers and green chile peppers for a little bit of a kick.
 If you don’t want a spicy soup, leave out the jalapenos and/or green chile peppers.
-I will go into more detail about controlling the spiciness of the soup below.
-You can also add your favorite veggies to the mix.
+You can also add your favorite vegetables to the mix.

 Toppings: I chose to top the soup with tortilla strips, sour cream, cheese, and cilantro.
 I think avocado would be a great addition as well.